singlanitin661/namaste-react/Lecture7_Routing/Notes.md

 ])
 ```
-and the app-layout will get added with an `Outlet`
+and the app-layout will get added with an `Outlet`.
+That is the children components will be rendered at the place of `Outlet`
 ```js
 import { Outlet } from "react-router-dom";
 const AppLayoutComponent = () => {